 You can have the Siri voice say whatever you want.
 Just highlight and tap speak.
 I use it way more than I use Siri.

-Thanks, but that's not very useful since I have to do it manually.
+It works for me when you have to read whole paragraphs!Thanks, but that's not very useful since I have to do it manually.
 I wanted something like Mac OS's TTS that works when you put 'say something' in terminal.

 This doesn't work in iOS emulator (on a mac obviously), right?